 3. Creative Thinking

-Creative thinking is the ability to make connections and association in a way that the final product is different than the sum of all the inputs.
+Creative thinking is the ability to make connections and associations in a way that the final product is different than the sum of all the inputs.

 Does it make sense?

-Basically, Maxwell is saying that creative thinking is about combining different ideas and inputs to reach a conclusion which is different from each single input taken by itself.
+Basically, Maxwell is saying that creative thinking is about combining different ideas and inputs to reach a conclusion that is different from every single input taken by itself.

 I especially liked the concept that creative thinking has a relation with “screwball thinking”.